bkager/Tiny-node-cookbook/README.md

 # The Tiny Node Cookbook
 ## Tasty, bite-sized recipes for learning Node.js

 Node is a popular way to write JavaScript that runs outside of the web browser.
-I love Node, but it can be hard to get started.
-The documentation in particular is not the most intuitive for new users, especially if JavaScript is your first programming language.
+I love Node, but it can be hard to get started, especially if JavaScript is your first programming language.
+The documentation, in particular, is not the most intuitive for new users.
 I've found that a lot of existing tutorials echo this confusion--good at teaching bits and pieces, but not great at giving a top-down view of how everything fits together or prepping you to strike out on your own.

-This collection of Node recipes--tiny programs meant to demonstrate one or two features each--is intended to demonstrate the basic features of Node in a friendly, incremental way.
+This collection of Node recipes--tiny programs meant to demonstrate one or two features each--is intended to help you learn the basic features of Node in a friendly, incremental way.

 ### Goals